notifi-network/notifi-network.github.io/docs/integration-overview/alert-depth.md

 - #### dapp specific (a.k.a. _"custom parser"_) {#custom-parser-source}

   Dapp specific sources are useful to enable customized user experiences tailored to specific use cases, such as alerts for auctions, price changes, liquidations, or loan health.
 Typically, they monitor on-chain events and in combination with a corresponding filter, trigger notifications when certain transactions or events are observed on the chain.
-  However, they require custom work, so please **reach out to us** to discuss the possibility of creating a custom parser.
+  However, they require custom work, so please reach out at integrations@notifi.network to discuss the possibility of creating a custom parser.

 ## Filters {#filter}